Slip and Fall Accidents and How Your Floor Care Products May be Working Against You

 Given that companies and organizations bear the financial brunt of worker compensation claims, as well as the indirect costs (lost productivity and temporary employees), investing in floor care equipment that can help minimize injury saves money and disruption to service in the long run.

 Effective and properly performed floor cleaning is key to controlling preventable slip and trip accidents.
 First and foremost, regular cleaning to remove contamination and debris can reduce accidents by making the surface a lower slip risk.
 Floors impacted by less frequent cleaning or poor cleaning techniques can pose an unacceptably high slip risk.

-The fact is, we simply don’t need as much water to clean floors with as we used to.
-Gone are the days of a water-laden flat head mop system and dual chamber mop bucket, which unarguably leaves behind more water than modern floor mopping alternatives.
-Less water used = less water on floors = decreased chance of a slip and fall injury.
+The fact is, we simply don’t need as much solution to clean floors with as we used to.
+Gone are the days of a water-laden flat head mop system and dual chamber mop bucket, which unarguably leaves behind more solution than modern floor mopping alternatives.
+Less solution used = less solution on floors = decreased chance of a slip and fall injury.